Things to do in Leticia Amazon Colombia

 Photo by Manakin, Wildlife Amazon Colombia: Howler Monkey

-8. Learn about medical plants in the ecological park Mundo Amazónico
+10. Learn about medical plants

 If you don’t have the time to venture deep into the jungle, the short guided tours at Mundo Amazónico (website) are a great way to get a taste of the Amazon and should be on your list of things to do in Leticia.
 Take a taxi or tuk-tuk to reach this family-run ecological park and botanical garden, located approximately 9 km north of the center of Leticia.